Proposals due January 6, 2025 for the Fall 2025 Issue

-Our editorial advisors will vet proposals in a blind review process, and you will be notified of acceptance or non-acceptance by mid-August, 2024.
-Articles of 2,000 words maximum, along with high-resolution images, will be due mid-October 2024.
+Our editorial advisors will vet proposals in a blind review process, and you will be notified of acceptance or non-acceptance by February 3, 2025.
+Articles of 2,000 to 3,000 words maximum, along with high-resolution images, will be due in late March 2025.

 And, of course, this list is not exhaustive.
-Proposals can focus on a specific exhibition or provide an overview of exhibitions and practices.
+Proposals can focus on a specific exhibition, provide an overview of exhibitions and practices, or offer an insightful review of current literature and other resources to help elucidate core practices.
 The exhibitions and/or elements discussed can be created by or for museums of all disciplines, historical sites, galleries, institutions that collect and display living collections, or others.
 Proposals might come from designers, exhibit developers, interpretive planners, curators, writers, educators, or others who create and contribute to exhibitions.
+We highly encourage contributions from disabled authors and/or co-authorship, particularly with user experts and/or accessibility partners, including those outside the museum field.
 In all cases, accepted authors will be expected to write articles that illuminate larger issues; are descriptive and critical and analytical; and evaluation, even if informal, must evidence arguments for the strengths and weaknesses of a project.

 How to write and submit a proposal for the call for papers